 To get a better understanding of COPPA, view our COPPA Resource or "What is COPPA?" blog.
 If you are bringing children into your website, app, or game, there's a good chance COPPA applies to your organization.

-Complying with COPPA not only protects your organization from legal trouble, but shows that you are willing to go the extra mile to keep kids safe online.
-Learn more about the COPPA Regulation or our COPPA Safe Harbor Certification, and see how we can help your organization safely engage with children and their families online.
+Complying with COPPA, the GDPR and the Children's Code not only protects your organization from legal trouble, but shows that you are willing to go the extra mile to keep kids safe online.
+Learn more about PRIVO's COPPA Safe Harbor Certification, and GDPRkids™ privacy assured program to see how we can help your organization safely engage with children and their families online.

 703.569.0504 Phone